In any profession, the right tools, skills, and training are required to respond to the call and complete the job.

 Elite Medical Training provides needed certifications for professionals and people that understand they need to be ready to protect or save the life of someone in their circle, family, or office.

 Advanced Cardiovascular Life Support (ACLS) medical certifications are among the top line training often mandatory or needed to provide immediate life support responses provided by Elite Medical Training.

 What is the Value of an ACLS Certification?

-ACLS is a critical-care training and certification program utilized to help immediately respond and save the lives of people who suffer from heart and brain trauma, stroke, spinal cord injury and/or other medical emergencies that require a quick response, medical attention.
+ACLS is a critical-care training and certification program utilized to help immediately respond and save the lives of people who suffer from heart and brain trauma, stroke, spinal cord injury, and/or other medical emergencies that require a quick response, medical attention.
 While there are other levels of certification, people who pass this certification program are called ACLS Certified.
-One can obtain this certification by having an existing career in the medical field, pursue a new career as a medical technician, or pursue a job with a medical organization like hospitals and senior living homes providing nursing.
+One can obtain this certification by having an existing career in the medical field, pursuing a new career as a medical technician, or pursuing a job with a medical organization like hospitals and senior living homes providing nursing.
 While the medical field is difficult and competitive, the simplicity of obtaining an ACLS certification with Elite Medical Training puts the minds of busy professionals at ease.

 Why Does an ACLS Certification Matter?

 An ACLS certification is mandatory for any medical personnel that works in the healthcare field or is in the process of a medical career.
 Whether someone is a nurse, a respiratory therapist, a physician, or a patient it’s important to understand and have the necessary training on how to use the lifesaving skills and techniques provided by the American Heart Association.
 Cardiopulmonary Resuscitation (CPR) offers valuable and efficient methods of learning to perform life-saving skills in emergency situations.
 Life is full of surprises.
 The value of preparation will arise in the most unexpected of times.

 Matt Venema, Founder of Elite Medical Training, describes a time when he was called to put his training into practice: